itsyaboii1337/Data_Science_Alliance/README.md

 # Abstract
 Large hospitals can generate up to hundreds of terabytes of medical data each year and this amount only increases with time.
 In many countries (almost all developed countries), hospitals are by law required to store this medical data for 5 to 10 years.
 As (nascent) data scientists we recognize that this medical data may contain information that could help improve society's quality of life.
-It is therefore very disappointing that as of today the large majority of medical data is simply stored and left unused, primarily due to privacy laws and regulations.
-However, the consensus regarding these laws is starting to shift and effort is being made to help the medical field reap the benefits of Data Science.
+Unfortunately the great majority of medical data is simply stored and never used as a result of privacy laws and regulations.
+However, this consensus is starting to shift and effort is being made to help the medical field reap the benefits of Data Science.
 In short, our goal is to refine medical data and extract useful information from it.

 # Research questions